 For more than a hundred years, Vulcan has embodied the story of Birmingham.
 At Vulcan Park and Museum, we bring this story to life for students through tours, exhibits, and live theatre performances.
 Add-ons, classroom resources, enrichment activities and outreach programs enhance the experience.
 Our educational programs excite students through inquiry based learning and serve students of all ages and learning styles.
 At the end of each tour, students ascend Vulcan’s Observation Tower for an unforgettable view of Birmingham.

 Guided Tours allow students to explore the city of Birmingham and beyond through grade-appropriate instruction and indoor and outdoor exhibits.
 Content is across the curriculum, with an emphasis on social studies.
-Guided Tour content is aligned with the Alabama Course of Study.
-Detailed grids of ACOS outcomes by grade are available in the link below.
+Guided Tour content is aligned with the Alabama Course of Study and CCRS.
+Detailed grids of ACOS and CCRS outcomes by grade are available at the link below.

 Guided Tours now begin as early as 9 am!

-Cost: $5 per student; $5 per chaperone.
+Cost: $6 per student; $6 per chaperone.
 Teachers admitted free.
 Includes entrance to park grounds, Vulcan Center Museum, Observation Tower and Gift Shop.
-Offered year-round.

 - [Grades K5-2] Family Life in Early Birmingham